 The sensor does not have a camera or recording function of any kind.
 It measures noise level only, and, when that noise exceeds the threshold allowed by the host and/or local ordinances for a sustained period of time, it triggers a notification.

 Sometimes the notification is set up to go to the host.
 It can also be set up to message the guest directly.
 And if you get the sense you’re seeing these devices more frequently in short-term vacation rentals, you’re right.
 Increasingly, counties are making privacy-safe noise-detection devices a requirement for obtaining a rental permit or license.
-This is because they are so effective at preventing problems before they happen.
-And preventing noise problems leads to happier neighbors.
-And happier neighbors?
+This is because they are so effective at stopping noise and nuisance issues before they become a problem for neighbors.
+And preventing noise problems leads to happier communities.
+And happier communities?
 They lead to less restrictive rules or bans on vacation rentals.
 And that’s good for guests, hosts, neighborhoods, local businesses, and city tax revenues!

 2. How does noise monitoring work?

 Like other environmental monitors, such as a thermometer that measures temperature so you can make heating or cooling adjustments, or a smoke detector that alerts you to a fire in your home, NoiseAware measures excessive decibels.

 The device uses a proprietary algorithm to track not only how loud a noise is, but how long it is loud for.
 The sensor measures the decibel level of sound, along with the duration of the sound.
 This lets it avoid alerting you about sporadic loud sounds, which are part of life, and not considered excessive noise.
 The rental host can keep track of excessive noise “events” and potential Airbnb parties through a phone app connected to the sensor.